Nudge Institute

-The/Nudge Institute, formerly The/Nudge Foundation, is an Indian nonprofit organisation based in Bangalore, India, focused on poverty alleviation.
+The/Nudge, is an Indian nonprofit organisation based in Bangalore, India, focused on poverty alleviation.
 Established in 2015, the organisation aims to create sustainable livelihoods for all.

 History

-The/Nudge Institute was founded by Atul Satija on September 23, 2015, initially under the name The/Nudge Foundation.
+The/Nudge was founded by Atul Satija on September 23, 2015, initially under the name The/Nudge Foundation.
 The organisation began with the "Gurukul" program, a 90-day residential training initiative aimed at equipping underprivileged youth with life skills, learning skills, and job skills.

-Over time, the institute expanded to address a broader range of livelihood challenges.
+Over time, the organisation expanded to address a broader range of livelihood challenges.
 In 2022, it rebranded to The/Nudge Institute to reflect its larger scope of work.

 Programs

-The/Nudge Institute aims to address the challenge of poverty, with a focus on two key pillars: Livelihood Programs focusing on direct intervention programs and Livelihood Ecosystem for enabling a stronger ecosystem to build livelihoods of India's most marginalised.
+The/Nudge aims to address the challenge of poverty, with a focus on two key pillars: Livelihood Programs focusing on direct intervention programs and Livelihood Ecosystem for enabling a stronger ecosystem to build livelihoods of India's most marginalised.

 Livelihood Ecosystem

 The/Nudge introduced NCore, an initiative for entrepreneurs with programs like the NCore Alpha, a startup bootcamp.
 NCore's mandate changed from bringing talent into the sector to building a thriving livelihood ecosystem.

 NCore's name was changed to Center for Social Innovation to reflect this switch along with the institute launch.
 The Livelihood Ecosystem programs collectively aim to nudge India's top talent into solving India's most pressing social challenges on a large scale.